gomathishankar28/ms2_desi_wagon/testing.md

 ## **Known Bugs and yet to be Fixed**
 1. Every item of the grocery list sent  does not appear in a newline in the **email**.
 I suspect the whitespace gets removed before being handled by emailjs for security reasons.
+2. Drop down field in the form goes out of form container when it is collapsed on medium screens.